 In most scenarios, your company will be judged on its response — more so than the underlying issue.

-Whether the Board has asked about your crisis readiness plan, or you’re currently dealing with an unexpected situation, Version 2.0 can help.
+Whether the Board has asked about your crisis readiness plan, or you are currently dealing with an unexpected situation, or you are just savvy enough to plan ahead — Version 2.
+0 can help.

 Version 2.0’s crisis communications team has decades of experience managing a range of issues and crises, including: